bevacqua/woofmark/readme.markdown

   // optional text describing the kind of files that can be uploaded
   restriction: 'GIF, JPG, and PNG images',

-  // what to call the FormData field?
-  key: 'woofmark_upload',

   // should return whether `e.dataTransfer.files[i]` is valid, defaults to a `true` operation
   validate: function isItAnImageFile (file) {
     return /^image\/(gif|png|p?jpe?g)$/i.test(file.type);